sbani/sbani.net/content/home.md

 ## About me

 My name is Sufijen Bani and I live in Berlin, Germany.
 I love to travel, meet new people and cultures.
-My twelfe month round the world trip was the biggest adventure in my life… yet.
+My twelve month round the world trip was the biggest adventure in my life… yet.

 Cyber Security, Security Engineering and Penetration Testing is my passion and my job.